-You can learn more about the pros and cons of arguments about SEO and keyword rich domains by searching online, e.g:
+You can learn more about the pros and cons of arguments about SEO and keyword rich domains by typing online search queries like the ones below:

 - Are keyword rich domains good for SEO?

-- Can keyword rich domain names improve search rankings?
+- Do keyword rich domain names improve search rankings?

 Owning a portfolio of domain names that contain keywords specifically relevant to your niche or business is still in many respects, a great investment.
 Here are some of the reasons why:

-Domain names that contain keywords related to your industry, products, or services can help improve your branding, as this allows online users to associate the domain with what your business does or sells.
+Domain names that contain keywords related to your business, products, or services can help improve your branding, as this allows online users to associate the domain with what your business does or sells.

-Owning domains that contain keywords relevant to your industry, products, or services also prevents competitors from building their brands in your market using those same keywords in their domains.
+Owning domains that contain keywords relevant to your niche, products, or services also prevents competitors from building their brands in your market using those same keywords in their domains.